 Located in the beautiful Ozark Mountains, Arkansas' famous White River and Norfork River offer unmatched fishing diversity, with enough options to satify every fly fishers needs.
 With several world, national and state records these tailwater fisheries have proven they have what it takes to grow quality fish.
 Plus the sheer number of fish here are second to none!

-Monday March 10 The White River should see fluctuating water flows of 1 to 2 units while the Norfork River should see 1 unit flows through 10:00am followed by minimum flow through the remaining daylight hours.
+Friday April 17 The White River should see 1 to 2 unit flows while the Norfork River should see 1 unit flows.

 Please have an escape plan for rising water flows!